flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

 similar to the one provided by Android Q and R.

-According to the [Style guide for Flutter repo][], we've switched the default page transitions which mainly for the Android platform.
+According to the [Style guide for Flutter repo][], we've switched the default page transitions which mainly for all platforms excluded iOS and macOS.
-Since the Fuchsia is a pure new OS, we also switched the page transition.
+When the `PageTransitionsBuilder` is not found on the current platform, `ZoomPageTransitionsBuilder` will be the default as well.

-[Style guide for Flutter repo]: {{site.github}}/flutter/flutter/wiki/Style-guide-for-Flutter-repo
+[Style guide for Flutter repo]: {{site.repo.flutter}}/wiki/Style-guide-for-Flutter-repo

 ## Description of change

-`PageTransitionsBuilder`s that defined in `PageTransitionsTheme._defaultBuilders` have changed from `FadeUpwardsPageTransitionsBuilder` to `ZoomPageTransitionsBuilder` for `TargetPlatform.android` and `TargetPlatform.fuchsia`.
+`PageTransitionsBuilder`s that defined in `PageTransitionsTheme._defaultBuilders` have changed from `FadeUpwardsPageTransitionsBuilder` to `ZoomPageTransitionsBuilder` for `TargetPlatform.android`, `TargetPlatform.linux` and `TargetPlatform.windows`.

 ## Migration guide